 You know, I’m an extremely emotional and emotionally intuitive person.
 I feel a lot even though I may not be necessarily on the up-side.
 I feel like I come off maybe a bit more together than that but I’m very affected by things.
 When I’m going through a low time I think it really, totally depends on what’s happening.
 Going home always helps; going home to see my family in DC is always really strengthening.
 If I can’t do that and I have to be a big girl and handle things alone, relying on the strength of the women I’ve met living in New York has been imperative to my emotional health.
 Being able to have women to use as a soundboard and just being in the company of people who understand you--that you feel safe with--is important.
 When that doesn’t work I think just keeping a balanced lifestyle like trying to exercise and eating well.
 Sometimes as much as I love art it can be a source of contention for me and why I’m having so much frustration and anxiety.
 I grew up in Georgia and I still have a Southern sentiment about me.
 So I appreciate nature, like trees and water running; and I pray because I have strong sense of faith.
 I pray, meditate, and hope it passes.
 And it always does.

 No, it’s totally a separate thing.
 Art is my craft.
 As artists or creatives we’re expected to be so inspired by things, create, and have art to be this fluid, intrinsic thing that happens.
 For me, my art is my business so I’m very serious about it and I like to treat my work like a doctor treats his patients.
 It’s not the thing that relieves my stress it’s something I have to do because it’s my call so I have to respect it.
 It also can be a source of stress for me as well.
-So no, when I’m trying to relieve stress it has nothing to do with art it’s totally about me wanting to center myself and disconnect all
+So no, when I’m trying to relieve stress it has nothing to do with art it’s totally about me wanting to center myself and disconnect all those things.

 Miya Hirabayashi--she’s a graphic designer.
-I formed a relationship with her when I first moved here because I was a nanny for and her family.
+I formed a relationship with her when I first moved here because I was nanny for and her family.
 As soon as I met her I knew she was awesome; she’s super creative and worked this at-home freelance lifestyle.
 She noticed that everyday I really loved making art with her kid.
 We would go to art museums everyday and do yoga together.
 She told me she thought I’d do well in a graphic design program and that I should apply to this graphic design program at Parsons New School of Design.
 I never ever thought I would be graphic designer.
 The idea of making art on the computer seemed kind of daunting and boring.
 But I started playing around with it and she started teaching me how to use Adobe photoshop & Illustrator.
 So, I applied to Parsons and end up getting a full scholarship for the program.
 I never would of applied had I not met her.
 I never thought it was something I was capable of or interested in.
 Even after I stopped for her I still spent time with her and her family.
 When stuff is hard in New York and it’s not easy always to talk to a girlfriend who’s also struggling, it’s nice to have women--older, more established women--who’ve been there and done that to say “girl you’re going to be fine.”
-Miya is really fantastic and an important factor in starting the self-belief in
+Miya is really fantastic and an important factor in starting the self-belief in my art.